 - Where the UICC has requested location information, TERMINAL RESPONSE shall contain the location information data object. - Where the UICC has requested location information for multiple access technologies, TERMINAL RESPONSE shall contain the Access Technology data object listing all current access technologies, followed by one location information data object for each current access technology in the same sequence.
-If no location information is available for an access technology, the respective data object shall have length zero. - Where the UICC has requested the IMEI, TERMINAL RESPONSE shall contain the IMEI data object. - Where the UICC has requested the Network Measurement Results the TERMINAL RESPONSE shall contain the NMR data object and the BCCH channel list data object if supported by the network access technology. - Where the UICC has requested the Network Measurement Results for multiple access technologies, TERMINAL RESPONSE shall contain the Access Technology data object listing all current access technologies, followed by one NMR data object and one BCCH channel list data object for each current access technology in the same sequence.
-The BCCH channel list data object shall immediately follow the NMR data object, even if not supported by a network access technology.
-If no NMR data or no BCCH channel list is available for an access technology, the respective data object shall have length zero. - Where the UICC has requested the date, time and time zone the TERMINAL RESPONSE shall contain the Date-Time and Time zone data object.
+If no location information is available for an access technology, the respective data object shall have length zero. - Where the UICC has requested the IMEI, TERMINAL RESPONSE shall contain the IMEI data object. - Where the UICC has requested the Network Measurement Results the TERMINAL RESPONSE shall contain the NMR data object.

-- Where the UICC has requested the currently used language, the TERMINAL RESPONSE shall contain the Language data object. - Where the UICC has requested the Timing Advance, the TERMINAL RESPONSE shall contain the Timing Advance data object if supported by the network access technology. - Where the UICC has requested the Battery State, the TERMINAL RESPONSE shall contain the Battery State data object (if class "g" is supported). - Where the UICC has requested the Access Technology (single access technology), the TERMINAL RESPONSE shall contain the Access Technology data object with length set to 1.
+- Where the UICC has requested the Network Measurement Results for multiple access technologies, TERMINAL RESPONSE shall contain the Access Technology data object listing all current access technologies, followed by one NMR data object for each current access technology in the same sequence. - Where the UICC has requested the date, time and time zone the TERMINAL RESPONSE shall contain the Date-Time and Time zone data object. - Where the UICC has requested the currently used language, the TERMINAL RESPONSE shall contain the Language data object. - Where the UICC has requested the Battery State, the TERMINAL RESPONSE shall contain the Battery State data object (if class "g" is supported). - Where the UICC has requested the Access Technology (single access technology), the TERMINAL RESPONSE shall contain the Access Technology data object with length set to 1.
 If the terminal is currently connected via more than one technology, it shall select the most appropriate value. - Where the UICC has requested Multiple Access Technologies, the TERMINAL RESPONSE shall include all access technologies that the terminal is currently connected to. - Where the UICC has requested the ESN, TERMINAL RESPONSE shall contain the ESN data object. - Where the UICC has requested the IMEISV, TERMINAL RESPONSE shall contain the IMEISV data object. - Where the UICC has requested the Search Mode information, the TERMINAL RESPONSE shall contain the Search Mode data object. - Where the UICC has requested the MEID, TERMINAL RESPONSE shall contain the MEID data object. - Where the UICC has requested broadcast network information, TERMINAL RESPONSE shall contain the broadcast network information data object (if class "o" is supported).